masonschick/FIN377FinalProject/proposal.md

-Research Proposal: < Title >¶
+## Research Proposal: < Title >¶
-By
+By Minh Nguyen, Mason Schick, Rebecca Zamsky, Alicia Zhang

-Research Question¶
+# Research Question
 This section should cover:

 What do we want to know or what problems are we trying to solve?
 As in the midterm, you should list (1) the “bigger” question/debate/problem you’re interested in, and also (2) the specific research question(s) you’ll actually try to answer.